Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Axolotls simply are not evolutionarily built for constant fast water current.
 Strong continuous flow can make them work constantly just to stay in place.
 Over days and weeks that can become a steady source of chronic stress, even if the water itself is chemically pristine.

-That matters critically because beginners often instinctively solve dirty water by adding stronger, more powerful equipment, only to inadvertently create an entirely different comfort problem in the process.
+That matters because beginners often try to solve dirty water by adding stronger equipment, which can create a different comfort problem in the process.

 Common Filter Mistakes